Hi: 14° Lo:7°

-The statement said the fire alarm had gone off but she had presumed it was the living room log burner.
+Ms Fisher’s statement said the fire alarm had gone off but she had presumed it was the living room log burner.

 Unable to see anything, she began to feel around the room when she found her son’s leg she attempted to pull him out but she was unable to move him.
 She then rang 999 and ran outside to stop a passer-by for help.